Graviton (character): Fictional character biography

 Franklin Hall is a Canadian physicist involved in an experiment in a private research facility in the Canadian Rockies.
-A mistake in Hall's calculations causes graviton particles to be merged with his own molecules, and Hall later discovers that he can mentally control gravity.
-Hall at first tries to hide his newfound ability, but becomes tempted by the potential power, and donning a costume adopts the alias "Graviton".
+A mistake in Hall's calculations imbues him with graviton particles, which give him the ability to manipulate gravity.
+Hall at first tries to hide his newfound ability, but becomes tempted by the potential power, becoming the villain Graviton.

-When Graviton takes over the research facility and forbids all communications with the outside world, a fellow scientist sends a distress signal to the superhero team the Avengers.
-A furious Graviton then lifts the facility several thousands of feet into the sky and threatens to kill the scientist.
-The Avengers then arrive and attack but are all defeated when trapped in a gravity field.
-Graviton then proceeds to bring the facility to New York, and demands the U.N. to hand over world power or he will destroy the world's cities.
-At Avengers Mansion a returning Black Panther learns of their plight and joins with Thor, having also been on leave from the team, and the two head to the facility.
-As Thor battles Graviton with Iron Man's help, the Panther frees the captive Avengers, but Graviton defeats them again until he is tricked into thinking a fellow scientist he cares for has committed suicide.
-Graviton then panics and causes the entire facility to collapse on him, forming a giant stone sphere that is dropped into a river by the Avengers.
+When Graviton takes over the research facility and forbids all communications with the outside world, a fellow scientist sends a distress signal to the Avengers.
+Graviton lifts the facility thousands of feet into the sky and threatens to kill the scientist.
+The Avengers arrive and attack, but are trapped in a gravity field.
+Graviton brings the facility to New York and demands the United Nations to hand over world power or he will destroy the world's cities.
+Thor and Black Panther, having been on leave from the Avengers, learn of these events and manage to free the Avengers.
+Graviton defeats the Avengers again, but is tricked into thinking a fellow scientist he cares for has committed suicide.
+Graviton panics and causes the facility to collapse on him, forming a giant stone sphere that is dropped into a river by the Avengers.

 Graviton later reappears, although is suffering from amnesia and is flickering in and out of existence.
 Somehow guided to the female scientist he has feelings for, Graviton attempts to abduct her but is stopped by the Thing and Black Bolt.
 During the battle, Graviton describes himself as becoming a "living black hole" and morphs into a colossal humanoid.
-Graviton is then attacked until he loses concentration, implodes, and is presumed dead.
-Graviton is eventually able to reform his body, and decides to seek a bride.
-Elevating a Bloomingdale's store into the sky, he takes several women hostage until tricked by Thor.
-Thor then maroons a defeated Graviton in an alternate dimension.
+Graviton is attacked until he loses concentration, implodes, and is presumed dead.